 *A ticket is not required to board and tour CCGS Griffon.

-CCGS Griffon will be docked in Harbour Square Park.
+CCGS Griffon will be docked in Sugar Beach.

 CCGS Griffon is a part of the Canadian Coast Guard’s icebreaker fleet.
 At 234 feet long, she is the largest vessel that will be participating in our 2019 festival.
 CCGS Griffon is stationed in the Great Lakes.
 She stops ice jams, clears the way for cargo ships and replaces and maintains navigational aids.
 With 4 engines producing a combined 4000 horsepower (2984 Kw), she can handle most ice conditions she encounters.